-Traffic accidents are the leading cause of death among travellers.

-When hiring vehicles, you should check carefully the insurance coverage, as well as the state of the tyres, safety belts, lights, brakes, etc.

-- Avoid night driving. - Do not drive for long distance on the road without intermittent rest. - Be careful in high-risk activities like sky diving, shooting rapids, high altitude trekking, diving, etc.
+- Traffic accidents are the leading cause of death among travelers. - When hiring vehicles, you should check the insurance coverage carefully, as well as the condition of tyres, safety belts, lights, brakes, etc. - Avoid night driving. - Do not drive for long distance without intermittent rest. - Be careful in high-risk activities like sky diving, shooting rapids, high altitude trekking, diving, etc.